Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 A Guide to Stopping Annoying Chafing and Rashes When Cycling

 As a cyclist, chafing is one of those hidden evils that are lurking away inside your bike shorts.
-Developing saddle rash or suffering from chafing during a ride can be unbearable both on the bike and off.
+Developing saddle rash or suffering from chafing during a ride can be unbearable both on and off the bike.

-The good news is that there are plenty of different chafing and rash prevention strategies you can use no matter whether you’re planning on commuting to work or cycling around the world.
+The good news is that there are plenty of different chafing and rash prevention strategies you can use, whether you’re planning on commuting to work or cycling around the world.

 Here's to problem free and rash free cycling.